syncfusion-content/maui-docs/MAUI/DataGrid/performance.md

 ## LoadUIView

-By default, the `UIElement` is loaded inside the [DataGridCell](https://help.syncfusion.com/cr/maui/Syncfusion.Maui.DataGrid.DataGridCell.html).
-The `DataGridColumn.LoadUIView` property determines whether to load a `UIElement` inside the [DataGridCell](https://help.syncfusion.com/cr/maui/Syncfusion.Maui.DataGrid.DataGridCell.html) or to draw the cell value directly on the `canvas` of the [DataGridCell](https://help.syncfusion.com/cr/maui/Syncfusion.Maui.DataGrid.DataGridCell.html) on the Android platform.
+By default, the [SfDataGrid](https://help.syncfusion.com/cr/maui/Syncfusion.Maui.DataGrid.SfDataGrid.html) loads a `UIElement` into the [DataGridCell](https://help.syncfusion.com/cr/maui/Syncfusion.Maui.DataGrid.DataGridCell.html) to display the cell content.
+The `DataGridColumn.LoadUIView` property determines whether to load a `UIElement` or to draw the cell content directly within the [DataGridCell](https://help.syncfusion.com/cr/maui/Syncfusion.Maui.DataGrid.DataGridCell.html) on the Android platform to improve scrolling performance.
+This is applicable only for the android platform as of now.

-If `LoadUIView` is set to `false`, the cell value of the column will be drawn directly on the `canvas` of the grid cells to enhance performance.
-However, when `LoadUIView` is set to `true`, a `UIElement` ([SfDataGridLabel](https://help.syncfusion.com/cr/maui/Syncfusion.Maui.DataGrid.SfDataGridLabel.html)) will be loaded in the [DataGridCell](https://help.syncfusion.com/cr/maui/Syncfusion.Maui.DataGrid.DataGridCell.html).
+If `LoadUIView` is set to `false`, the cell content will be drawn directly in the grid cell to enhance performance.
+However, when `LoadUIView` is set to `true`, the cell content will be displayed through the `UIElement`.

-The default value of `LoadUIView` is `True`.
-The scrolling performance improved when `LoadUIView` was set to `False`.
+The default value of this property is `true`.
+If you want to improve loading and scrolling performance, you can simply set the `LoadUIView` property to `false`.

 {% tabs %}
 {% highlight xaml %}